makoru-hikage/mantrain/README.md

 // run() will need a class's name and it's additional constructor arguments if applicable

 // All the supplied classes are descendants of Module class.
-// Every run() method returns a new HandlerInitiator object;

 ```
 The method chain goes in like this: